Trapped Between Two Rocks at the End of the World

 Rachel opens her eyes as she breaches the surface of the earth.
 The sinkhole had shrunk back to the size it was when Rachel arrived in the cul-de-sac.
 As the wind gently sets her down on the other side, Pervert the cat rubs against her legs before scampering forward, down the road.

 The sun rises beyond the suburb and into it, Rachel smiles.
-“It wasn’t inevitable.”
+“It wasn’t inevitable and it wasn’t my fault.”